Alocasia Corm Propagation

 8 Possible Reasons Your Corm Isn’t Sprouting:

-* The term corm will be used here and throughout my book as this is the most widely recognized botanical descriptor for these otherwise formally undefined underground storage nuggets..
+* The term corm will be used here and throughout my book, The Ultimate Guide to Houseplant Propagation as this is the most widely recognized botanical descriptor for these otherwise formally undefined underground storage nuggets..
 They are also referred to as bulbs and in my research I found that they were also referred to as bulbils, tubercles or cormels by various botanists and taxonomists throughout their research papers.
 Call them what you want, but don’t call them little turd buttons.
 That would be completely unacceptable.

 "The two most powerful warriors are patience and time " - Leo Tolstoy, War and Peace